WebBluetoothCG/web-bluetooth/data-filters-explainer.md

 navigator.bluetooth.requestDevice({ filters: [{ manufacturerData }] });
 ```

-A mask can also be used with data prefix to match some patterns in manufacturer
+A mask can also be used with a data prefix to match some patterns in
-data and service data.
+manufacturer data and service data.

 ```js
 let manufacturerData = [{